MicrosoftDocs/SupportArticles-docs/Outlook/Client/message-body/embed-playback-videos-in-outlook-and-loop.md

 ## More information

-For information about how you can record a video that transforms into an embedded video player, see [Record videos in Loop](/outlook/troubleshoot/message-body/record-videos-in-outlook-and-loop).
+For information about how you can record a video that transforms into an embedded video player in a Loop page, see [Record videos in Loop](/outlook/troubleshoot/message-body/record-videos-in-outlook-and-loop).